 Everyone likes rugged, rustic wooden coasters, right?
 Well, most people.
 Many, at any rate.
 Some people like them.
 I like them, dammit!
 Provided you had a Christmas tree with a decently hearty trunk, all you need is a good miter saw and some lacquer to make multiple sets of charming coasters.

 You simply cut the thickest few inches of the trunk into discs.
 I recommend slicing them into sections about a half-inch thick and leaving the discs to sit for a week or two to let any residual sap bleed out.
 Next, tap a brad nail or even just a thumbtack into the edge of each pine disc and tie a string around it.
 Cover the discs in a thick, generous layer of store-bought lacquer, then suspend them (over cardboard, plastic, or an old newspaper) and let the excess lacquer drip off.
-Give them a couple days to dry fully.
+Give them a couple of days to dry fully.
 There, you just made awesome coasters from your old tree’s trunk.
 Homemade coasters make great gifts because they are oh-so-unique and thoughtful and because they cost you all of one can of lacquer.

 The thousands of dried pine needles your old Christmas tree sheds can be a serious headache to clean up, but they can also be a great source of fire.
 This is simple stuff here, people.
 All you need to gather are: